popgengui/agestrucnb/README.md

 					   of SimuPop, and you will need to compile it from source.
 					   This procedure can be difficult and fraught with missing dependancies, especially in Windows.
-It is a procedure beyond the scope of these instruction
+It is a procedure beyond the scope of these instructions.

 				b.
 Install the program and remaining dependancies with "pip install agestrucne"